phunc20/biblio/books/asyncio/caleb_hattingh/02-threads/README.md

     _start_new_thread(self._bootstrap, ())
 RuntimeError: can't start new thread
 ```
-This happened to my Thinkpad X61s when running brave browser with around 20 tabs and tmux with 6 tabs.
+This happened to my Thinkpad X61s when running brave browser with around 20 tabs and tmux with 6 tabs (not doing anything heavy).

 ## Bots